-Sheet Pan Salmon with Vegetables is a fabulous healthy meal for busy weeknights, and for having company over.
+Sheet Pan Salmon with Vegetables is a fast, easy, healthy dinner recipe for busy weeknights, and for having company over.
 Full of flavor, Whole30 and Keto friendly, this one-pan meal lets you enjoy more time eating and less time doing dishes!

 Busy weeknights call for simple meals.
 Easy, healthy recipes that result in delicious dinners for the whole family in under an hour.